 Side note: some of the descriptive terms given in Revelation 13 of this beast from the sea also incorporate certain aspects of the first three beasts in Daniel 7.
 You can learn more about Daniel 7 in Daniel’s End Time Prophecies.

-The Beast Comes Up Out of the Sea
+Why Does the Beast Come Up Out of the Sea?

 The next point we want to look at here is the fact that this beast of Revelation 13 comes up out of the sea.
 What does this mean?
 Is it speaking of a literal sea?